 - An editor’s guide for submitting papers on neuroepidemiology with large-scale imaging and omics data for peer reviewed journals

-We look forward to welcoming you in Bordeaux!
+We look forward to welcoming you in the Bordeaux region, in the unique setting of the Arcachon Bay!